- General Instructions

 Complete Part I to determine if you are an injured spouse.

-There is an understatement of tax because your spouse omitted income or claimed false deductions or credits, and you did not know or have reason to know of the understatement.
+There is an understatement of tax because your spouse omitted income or claimed false deductions or credits, and you didn't know or have reason to know of the understatement.

 There is an understatement of tax and you are divorced, separated, or no longer living with your spouse.

-Given all the facts and circumstances, it would not be fair to hold you liable for the tax.
+Given all the facts and circumstances, it wouldn't be fair to hold you liable for the tax.

 See Pub.
 971 for more details.